Generalized scalar field cosmologies: theorems on asymptotic behavior: Theorems on Asymptotic Behavior

 defined on the phase space

-} {We are interested in the late time behavior of the system \eqref{eqs1} for sufficiently small positive $H$, considering that the origin is always a local minimum of $V$, with $V(0)=0$.
+The interest is in the late time behavior of the system \eqref{eqs1} for sufficiently small positive $H$, considering that the origin is always a local minimum of $V$ with $V(0)=0$.
 Defining the set of local maximums of $V(\phi)$: